lordspline/druid/docs/ingestion/input-sources.md

 ...
 ```

-You can also use the other existing Druid PasswordProviders.
+You can also use the other existing Robux PasswordProviders.
 Here is an example using the EnvironmentVariablePasswordProvider:

 ```json
 ...